-TIFF is a flexible, non-lossy, and high-quality file format.
-What sets it apart from other formats, such as PNG, is that it can store multiple images in one file, an important feature for organizing documents.
+TIFF is a flexible file format used to store high-quality, non-lossy images.
+What sets it apart is that it can store multiple images in one file, an important feature for organizing multi-page documents.

-In this article, you will learn more about TIFF, and how the high-quality image format streamlines document management when combined with mobile document scanner software.
+In this article, you will learn more about TIFF, and how using this high-quality image format streamlines document management when combined with mobile document scanner software.

 What is TIFF?

-Its ability to preserve image quality without loss during compression makes it a popular choice for professional applications where high image quality is needed, such as photography.
-At the same time, TIFF can also handle lossy compression, preserving image quality while reducing file size.
+Its ability to store high-quality images with lossless compression makes it a popular choice for professional applications where high image quality is needed, such as photography.
+At the same time, TIFF does offer lossy compression, largely preserving image quality while reducing file size.

-TIFF files contain rich metadata, such as camera settings, creation dates, copyright information, and timestamps.
+TIFF files can contain rich metadata, such as camera settings, creation dates, copyright information, and timestamps.

 TIFF advantages